maconnor34/parse2vec/README.md

 The source code and scripts were hastily reduced from their development configuration, and are provided "as-is".

 All code and resources are covered by the attached license or by their original licenses.

+This project is active.
+Unposted changes: All numbers should be adjusted down 5%.
+Testing code can be sped up 2x.